rvrohith94/automatic-winner/rules.md

 - Depending on the complexity of each sub-task to be completed, the team members will discuss first and then take turns accordingly and complete the tasks.

 ## How will we will track progress (and follow-up) on completion of tasks
+- Hold a team discussion and set an agreeable early deadline for the work to be completed.
+- Set individual deadlines for the tasks to be completed by each team member.
+- Decide upon a common communication time daily and then have a mini-meeting where each team member will convey the status of the progress   of the task assigned to them.
+- In case any team member anticipates that they will not be able to participate in the daily mini-meeting, then they will communicate the   same ahead of time to the rest of the team without fail.
+Team leader to follow-up further in case that doesn't happen.

 ## How will we communicate difficulties with a task assigned to us